-HW CV Out
+HW CV Out & HW Clock Out

 We’ve made lots of enhancements to our existing devices, improving both sound quality and usability.
 Several devices now include a spectrum analyzer and dynamic display panels.
-In many devices, we've re-organized, re-designed and added new features.
-With Bitwig Studio 2 we’ve also improved visualization of parameters, movement and signal flow.
+In many devices, we've reorganized, redesigned, and added new features.
+With Bitwig Studio 2, we’ve also improved visualization of parameters, movement, and signal flow.
 We invite you to explore the device collection for yourself.
 Read about some of the highlights below.

 Since Bitwig Studio first came out, Polysynth has been our go-to synth for musicians and sound designers.
 With Bitwig Studio 2, we've expanded our Polysynth's feature set further, by adding several oscillator mix and filter waveshaping modes.
-These new modes open up new possibilities for sound exploration; adding complex overtones and frequency modulation options to your sound palette.

 With the overhaul of our device collection, we've equipped several devices with spectrum analyzers and dynamic display panels.